fiberseq/FIRE/config/README.md

-# Description of configuration yaml file
+# Inputs and options for the configuration yaml file

 ## Required input options